paleolimbot/duckdb_s2/docs/function-reference.md

 #### Description

 See [`s2_cell_range_min()`](#s2_cell_range_min) and [`s2_cell_range_max()`](#s2_cell_range_max)
-for how to calculate this in a way that DuckDB can use to accellerate a join.
+for how to calculate this in a way that DuckDB can use to accelerate a join.

 #### Example